Muh-Wale/Muh-Wale/README.md

 ##### . 👋 Hi, I’m Muhammad Abdulazeez
 ##### . 👀 I’m a 17 year-old Web Developer
 ##### . 👀 Lover of Open Source contribution
-##### . 🌱 I’m currently into Frontend Development, with the use of HTML, CSS, Javascript and React.js
+##### . 🌱 I’m currently into Frontend Development, with the use of HTML, CSS, Tailwind CSS, Bootstrap, Javascript, Typescript and React.js
 ##### . 🧠  I'm learning Mobile App Development
 ##### . 💞️ I’m looking to collaborate on any project
 ## 🏆 Github Trophy